 Research and Collecting

 Florida's state parks welcome scientific research that provides benefits for management purposes, is not harmful to park resources and is consistent with park management practices.
-Potential researchers can download the application and standard conditions.
+Potential researchers should download the application and standard conditions.

 Why Is a Permit Required?